corewater95/labs/Lab02/Lab02.md

 1. Add a file for tracking:git add Lab02.md
 2. Commit changes:git commit (here we write the update we need to do for change copy and paste then enter)
 3. Sync local commits with GitHub:we selcit the brunch we want to chnage or update buy using git pull and git push
-4. Sync commits on GitHub to `clone`d repository: first we ssh the htttp or ssh code wwe have it in our repo after that we write or upadte anychanges in our machine .
+4. Sync commits on GitHub to `clone`d repository: gi pull

 ## Part 2 Answers

 For each, write the command used or answer the question posed.

-1.adduser bob
+1.adduser mu
-2./home/bob
+2./home/mu
 3.no,because my user isnt with same bob's group
-4.su bob
+4.su mu
 5.cd/home
 6.yes, cause bob can add files to his directory (he is the asministrator of his directory).
 7.su -ubuntu